sandra-33/protocols/packages/loopring_v3/README.md

 This branch contains precompiled binaries for the circuits.
 If you run macOS you need to delete `build/circuit/dex_circuit` (which is the linux binary) and rename `build/circuit/dex_circuit_mac` to `build/circuit/dex_circuit`.

+On Linux you may have to install OpenMP before you can use the binary: `sudo apt install libomp-dev`.

 ## Run Unit Tests
 * run `npm run ganache` from project's root directory in terminal.
 * run `npm run test` from project's root directory in another terminal window.